spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 The Ocean Savings panel contains a set of savings widgets (displayed as tabs), which show your savings according to Ocean’s main autoscaling processes for cluster optimization in a selected time range:

-* Running on Spot: Savings from running on spot nodes instead of OD nodes.
+* Running on spot: Savings from running on spot nodes instead of OD nodes.
-* Bin Packing: Ocean proactively identifies underutilized nodes and efficiently bin-packs the pods on them to scale down the nodes and reduce the cluster cost.
+* Bin packing: Ocean proactively identifies underutilized nodes and efficiently bin-packs the pods on them to scale down the nodes and reduce the cluster cost.
-* Revert to Lower Cost: Ocean scans all nodes managed by Ocean and replaces them with cheaper options.
+* Revert to lower cost: Ocean scans all nodes managed by Ocean and replaces them with cheaper options.
 If the savings exceed 40%, it will replace the node pool.
 The mechanism identifies node pool candidates that maximize cost efficiency.
+* Right-sizing: Savings from right-sizing your workloads.

 In this panel: